xai-org-shared/vendor-eval-kit/README.md

 ```

 (You can substitute the grok model with `grok-4` or if there's any issues you can use `grok-code-fast-1` although the first two are recommended)
+(Also, you can substitute terminus-2 with other agents as well, just make sure that they support trajectories output in ATIF format)

 If you are calling providers directly (without OpenRouter), use the provider-native model identifiers instead: